kennyLtv/bushy-packs-old/README.md

 A server config should be a repo with config.json in the root directory.

+## Variables

 Global variables are available to all servers within the preset.
 Global variables that start with "_" will be merged with the child variables.
 The child variable will be inserted into the %s inside the global.
-Look at the example. "chi.kz"  would have a tags variable of ``tarikgg,tarik,128 tick,128,tick,128tick,kz,chicago``.
+Look at the example below.

+Variables are always prepended with "bp_" to prevent issues.
+You can use variables within your handlebars and within your init.sh bash file.

+## Convenience Variables

+Bushy Packs provided you a couple of variables for convenience.

+## dir (bp_dir)

+This is the directory that you specified with --dir.

+## modDir (bp_modDir)

+This is the mod directory. (dir/\<your mod\>)

-Example
+## Example

 ```json
 {